tmrttmrt/opentx/radio/src/targets/common/esp32/Readme.md

 Todo list:

 - translation to other languages
-- integration into Companion through WiFi
 - finding if any concurrency issues will arise due to symmetric multiprocessing architecture (task priorities are an initial guess that probably needs more tunning)
 - Lua
 - additional radio modules support
-- ESP32 sources and CMakeLists.txt still include some old code that is unnecessary
 - converting build system to CMake
 - compilation on linux